Lighthouses of the United States: New Jersey

 is available, the Coast Guard has the ship's history,

-view and a distant street view.
+view.
 The ship was stationed at Cape Lookout, North Carolina, at Winter Quarter Shoal, Virginia, and off the Delaware Capes.
 After retirement the lightship was sent to

 Hampton, Virginia, to be a museum, but it isn't clear if it was ever used in this